Compositions by Neil V. Hawes

 I generally feel that hearing an unknown anthem once is not enough for a listener to get much out of it.

-An arrangement for four part choir and organ (from the original 7 parts, plus solos, with piano) of "Someone's going to change my world" by Andrew Parmley, words by Terry Rogers, for the Mothers' Union service in 2004 - See first verse
+An arrangement for four part choir and organ (from the original 7 parts, plus solos, with piano) of "Someone's going to change my world" by Andrew Parmley, words by Terry Rogers, arranged with permission for the Mothers' Union service in 2004 - See first verse

 Instrumental music